aicis/fresco/doc/source/quickstart.rst

    DRes<BigInteger> buildComputation(ProtocolBuilderNumeric producer)

 This is the method that defines how our FRESCO application is built.
-The ``DRes`` return type is represents a deffered result for the output (modelling that everything in FRESCO is evaluated "later").
+The ``DRes`` return type represents a deferred result for the output (modelling that everything in FRESCO is evaluated "later").